jdlien/validator/README.md

 - `date-range` - Applies to date input types.
 Supported values are `past` and `future`.
 - `data-error-default` - A custom error message to display if the input is invalid.
 This will be used for required, pattern, and date-range validation failures.
 - `data-validation` - The name of a custom validation function.
+- `data-novalidate` - If this attribute is present, the input will not be validated when `input` or `change` events are triggered on it.

 A validation function will be called with the input value as the argument.
 The function may either return a boolean (true/false) or an object with a `valid` property that is a boolean.
 If the function returns string, an object with a `message` property, that will be used as the error message for the input.
 A `messages` array may also be specified which will be used to display multiple error messages for the input.